-4.1 The school will operate safer recruitment practices including ensuring appropriate DBS and reference checks are undertaken according to Part Three of 'Keeping Children Safe in Education', 2023.
-This section should be read in conjunction with the school's Safer Recruitment Policy.

-4.2 The governing body will ensure that at least one of the persons who conducts an interview has completed safer recruitment training.
+- 4.1 The centre will operate safer recruitment practices including ensuring appropriate DBS and reference checks are undertaken according to Part Three of 'Keeping Children Safe in Education', 2023.
+All applicants / potential applicants will be informed that online searches will be carried out as part of due diligence checks.
+We will ensure that all necessary documentation, including that referring to the applicant's medical suitability for the post are completed, returned and checked prior to their commencement in work / regulated activity.
+Copies of all documentation used to verify a successful applicant's identity, right to work and qualifications will be kept on their staff file. - 4.2 The trustees will ensure that at least one of the persons who conducts an interview has completed safer recruitment training.

-The following members of staff have undertaken Safer Recruitment training Adam Southwell, Sarah Deboys and Hannah Curtis
+The following members of staff have undertaken Safer Recruitment training: